Santa Fe Trail: History

 The Santa Fe Trail was one of many transportation routes opened by the Indigenous people of North America as well as European trappers and traders in the second half of the 18th century.
 It was later used extensively by people from the United States in the 19th century after the Louisiana Purchase.
-Traders and settlers crossed the southwest of North America by the route connecting Independence, Missouri, with Santa Fe, New Mexico.
+Traders and settlers crossed the southwest of North America by the route connecting Independence, Missouri, with Santa Fe.
 Its major market in Missouri was St. Louis, with its port on the Mississippi River.

 In 1719, the French officer Claude Charles Du Tisne was tasked by French authorities to establish a route to trade with the Spanish colony of Santa Fe in New Mexico.
 This first expedition, which started in Kaskaskia, Illinois, failed, as it was stopped by Indian tribes in Kansas.
 Then, at the time of the Louisiana regime, under French and then Spanish sovereignty, the French traders Pierre Antoine and Paul Mallet made a first trip in 1739 and 1740, starting also from Kaskaskia, Illinois, reaching Santa Fe and returning.
 They made other expeditions in 1741 and 1750, which faced various challenges from Indians and Spaniards.
 Then, the French explorer Pierre Vial made another pioneering trip on the route in 1792, and French traders and trappers from St. Louis gained progressively a fur trading dominance from the Spanish in Santa Fe as well as with the Indian tribes living in this vast region.
 Other French traders and trappers made trips on the trail from St. Louis, such as Auguste Pierre Chouteau and Jules de Mun in 1815, who were arrested by Spanish authorities in Santa Fe.

 After Louisiana was sold to the United States in 1803 (Louisiana Purchase), Americans improved and publicized the Santa Fe Trail beginning in 1822, in order to take advantage of new trade opportunities with Mexico which had just won independence from Spain in the Mexican War of Independence.
 Manufactured goods were hauled from Missouri to Santa Fe, which was then in the northern Mexican state of Nuevo Mexico.

 Settlers seeking the opportunity to hold free land used wagon trains to follow various emigrant trails that branched off to points west.
 The political philosophy of manifest destiny, the idea that the U.S. should extend from one coast to another, dominated national political discussions.
 The trail connected interior port cities along the Mississippi and Missouri and their wagon train outfitters to western destinations.
 The trail was used to carry products from the central plains to the trail head towns St. Joseph and Independence, Missouri.

 In the 1820s–1830s, it was also sporadically important in the reverse trade, used by traders to transport foods and supplies to the fur trappers and mountain men opening the remote Northwest, especially in the interior Northwest: Idaho, Wyoming, Colorado, and Montana.
 A mule trail (trapper's trails) led to points north to supply the lucrative overland fur trade in ports on the Pacific Coast.